Neural Mixed Effects for Nonlinear Personalized Predictions

 \subsection{NME as a Nonlinear Mixed Effects Model}

 NME learns a nonlinear mixed effects model because its optimization procedure follows that of the nonlinear mixed effects solver saemix~\cite{saem}. saemix is designed to optimize nonlinear mixed effect models in statistics using random walk Metropolis sampling.
 However, sampling many parameters for neural networks is typically computationally challenging, converges slowly, and might lead to sub-optimal solutions~\cite{karimi2020f,papamarkou2022challenges,de2000sequential}.
-NME follows the same optimization procedure as seamix but replaces sampling with gradient descent to scale to large neural networks with many person-specific parameters.
+NME replaces sampling with gradient descent to scale to large neural networks with many person-specific parameters.

 saemix is an approximation EM algorithm~\cite{delyon1999convergence}, which means the expectation step (E-step) is not required to have converged before continuing with the maximization step (M-step).
-When assuming that the person-specific parameters $\bm{\theta}^i$ follow a multivariate normal distribution with zero mean and covariance matrix $\bm{\Sigma}$, saemix reduces \autoref{eq:min} during the E-step.
+When assuming that the person-specific parameters $\bm{\theta}^i$ follow a multivariate normal distribution with zero mean and covariance matrix $\bm{\Sigma}$, saemix incrementally minimizes \autoref{eq:min} during the E-step.
 During the M-step, saemix updates $\sigma^2$ and $\bm{\Sigma}$.
 Under general assumptions\footnote{Assuming $l(y^i_j, f(\bm{X}^i_j; \bar{\bm{\theta}} + \bm{\theta}^i)$ are conditionally independent given the person $i$ and follow a distribution in the exponential family.}, saemix will converge to a mixed effects model.
 NME reduces \autoref{eq:min} during each epoch, corresponding to the E-step.
 Updating $\sigma^2$ and $\bm{\Sigma}$ between epochs corresponds to the M-steps.
 As NME follows the optimization procedure of saemix, NME will also converge to a nonlinear mixed effects model.